SofianeLmy/my-secret-places/server/README.md

 Profile Edit - /profile/edit - Allows authenticated user to edit their profile and delete profile.

 Place Add - /place/add - Allows user to post place with pictures and limited text.
+Should be a button displayed when authenticated on the HomePage.

 Place Detail - /place/:id - Visualize single place, allows authenticated user to go to the profile page of creator, creator can click the button to edit the place.

 Place Edit - /place/:id/edit - Allows user to edit the place and delete it.